ALIVEcode/alimata/README.md

 ## What is it?

-Alimata is a python library used to simplify the implementation of [pymata4](https://mryslab.github.io/pymata4/) library
+Alimata is a python library used to simplify the implementation of [firmetix](https://nilon123456789.github.io/fimetix/) library

 ## Requirements

 - python 3.7 or higher
-- Pymata4
+- Fimetix
-- FirmataExpress
+- Fimetix4Arduino

 ## Installing

-### Pymata4
+### Fimetix

 To install Pymata4 on Linux (including Raspberry Pi) and macOS computers, open a terminal window and type: `sudo pip3 install pymata4`

-For Windows users type: `pip install pymata4`
+For Windows users type: `pip install fimetix`

-### FirmataExpress
+### Fimetix4Arduino

 1. Open the Arduino IDE and select Tools/Manage Libraries
-2. Search for "FirmataExpress"
+2. Search for "fimetix4arduino"
 3. Install
-4. FirmataExpress also requires other library just install all of them.
+4. Fimetix4Arduino also requires other library just install all of them.
-5. Open the FirmataExpress example
+5. Open the Fimetix4Arduino example
 6. If you plan to use multiple arduino use `#define ARDUINO_INSTANCE_ID 1`
 7. Flash it to the arduino